-A salary increase will be affected to at least the minimum of the new grade.
+A salary increase will be effected to at least the minimum of the new grade.
 The salary adjustment will be made in consideration of the employee's length of service and internal salary equity within the grade.

-To help foster employee success in the new position, the supervisor will provide performance feedback after three months.
+To help foster employee success in the new position, the supervisor will provide performance feedback after three (3) months.

-In cases of transfer and/or promotion where two or more employees are of equal ability, as determined by the supervisor and the human resources department, seniority of an employee governs, except when one of the employees currently is in the department in which the vacancy exists.
+In cases of transfer and/or promotion where two (2) or more employees are of equal ability, as determined by the supervisor, in consultation with the Office of Human Resources, seniority of an employee governs, except when one of the employees currently is in the department in which the vacancy exists.
 In such cases, given equal abilities, preference is given to the employee who is currently in the department.
 Since Providence College is an equal opportunity employer, and since positions may require specialized training and experience, nothing stated herein prevents the College from filling any vacancy by hire, by transfer, or by any other means.

 Whenever possible, vacancies offering more opportunity and responsibility are filled from within the College on the basis of ability, competency, and seniority of the employee.
 All vacancies are posted and announced in appropriate publications.
-An employee interested in an available position at the College should contact the human resources department for more information about the position and a preliminary evaluation of his/her qualifications.
+An employee interested in an available position at the College should visit the careers website at https://careers.providence.edu/, or contact the Office of Human Resources for more information about the position and a preliminary evaluation of his/her qualifications.
 After this discussion, if the employee wishes to be considered formally for the position, the human resources representative will refer the application for consideration.
 In the spirit of open communication, when and if serious consideration is being given to an applicant/employee, the employee should notify his/her supervisor of the possibility of a transfer.

+IV.
 STAFF BENEFITS